SleipnirGroup/Choreo/docs/usage/editing-paths.md

 !!! tip
     If there is an error generating a path, check to make sure your waypoints can physically work.

+!!! tip
+    If there is an error generating a path, check to make sure your config units are correct.

 ![Generating Path Gif](../media/generating_path.gif)